-More information about the Green and White Tara Trails including trail maps -can be found here on our Trails Page.
+More information about our trails including trail maps -can be found here on our Trails Page.
 We welcome you to discover one of Eagle River's best kept secrets.

 These are rustic wilderness trails and you are using our facilities at your own risk.
 To help assure your safety and enjoyment we ask that you take some time to become familiar with our Park Rules.

 For directions to Tara Lila, please see our Getting Here page.